-The Company has four independent directors.
+As of January 31, 2022, the Company had four independent directors.
 Each director receives the same compensation: (i) \$12,500 in cash for each calendar quarter of service on the Board; (ii) 333 fully paid, non-assessable shares of the Company's restricted common stock ("Shares") annually; and (iii) a five-year option to purchase 333 Shares annually at an exercise price equal to the fair market value of the Shares on the date of grant.
 The Shares and the option Shares fully vest on the date of the grants.